Don't Go To Las Vegas To Gamble -- Go For The Food

 But whereas it used to be all about the fine dining, Vegas restaurants today are placing more value on quality food at affordable prices.
 Hotels now have sports bars, buffets, and sushi spots with ridiculously good food, and these places are mere doors away from the fine dining powerhouses that used to dominate the scene.

+From the huge selection at the Bellagio Buffet to the amazing food at the Cosmopolitan’s Wicked Spoon and the high-class fare at the Bellagio’s Jasmine, Vegas buffets are shaking their abysmal reputations.
+The ones I tried were all top-notch, with cooks and staff at each station who were not only knowledgeable about how the food was prepared, but where it came from.

-There’s no doubt the food scene in Las Vegas will continue to get better as new restaurants open on the strip and add to the city’s burgeoning foodie culture.
+There’s no doubt the food scene in Las Vegas will continue to get better.
+Celebrity chef Giada De Laurentiis is coming to the Cromwell and everyone in Vegas is excited about Daniel Boulud’s upcoming DB Brasserie at Venetian, both of which will be opening on the Strip in 2014 and promise to only add to the city’s burgeoning foodie culture.

 So the next time you’re in Sin City, skip the sinning and get right to the food.